csisztaiarnold/szegedvideos/README.md

-# Yudit - YouTube to Reddit
+# Parsing YouTube videos uploaded in Szeged

 If you are getting an `SSL certificate error: unable to get local issuer certificate` error: https://stackoverflow.com/questions/28858351/php-ssl-certificate-error-unable-to-get-local-issuer-certificate